Isolated-/xgsd-cli/README.md

 - Define your workflow and **everything else is handled for you**.
 - Ideal for **solo developers, tinkerers, or anyone experimenting with automation**.

+xGSD only supports **Node.js**, you'll need to ensure it's installed before you continue.

 ## Install

 Installing the CLI is straightforward.
 Just make sure you already have **NPM** (or **Yarn**) installed.